meffie/talks/wit-bash/mastering-bash.md

 Concept: Use files and cat for the location descriptions.

-1. Create a directory called 'map' and subdirs 0 to 3.
+1. Create a directories called rooms/{0,1,2}.
-2. In each sub dir create a file called 'desc' with a brief room description.
+2. In each directory, create a file called 'desc' with a brief room description.
-3. Set the variable 'room' to 0.
-4. Show the room description with cat map/$room/desc.
+3. Set the variable 'room' to 0, then show the room description with cat rooms/$room/desc.
-5. Change room number and show the room descriptions with cat.

 Idea for Navigatation
 =====================

-Concept: Use a small file that lists directions and the next room.
+Concept: Use a small file that lists the exits of each room.

-1. Create a file called exits in each map/(room).
-2. Put lines in the exit files that show the next room for directions.
-3. Use grep and cut to get the next room for a given direction.

-Example:
+        cat >map <<EOF
+        0:north:1
+        1:south:0
+        1:east:2
+        2:west:1
+        EOF
+        room=0
+        direction=north
+        grep "^$room:$direction" map | cut -d: -f3

-    north 1
+        1
-    east 2

 Handling user input
 ===================